metsjetsnd/CSE20312FinalProject/README.md

 # CSE20312FinalProject

-Shane Brosnan, Nathan Rao, and Joseph Spencer
+Shane Brosnan (metsjetsnd), Nathan Rao, and Joseph Spencer

 All final code is in scrape.py